-Bellagio, often referred to as the Pearl of Lake Como, is probably the most famous town of Como Lake.
-Its picturesque and strategic location at the junction where the Y-shaped lake divides into two branches, makes it one of the most sought-after destinations of Lake Como.
-I recently visited Bellagio and this lovely town left me wanting to go back for more.
+Bellagio often referred to as the Pearl of Lake Como, is probably the most famous town of Como Lake in Italy.
+Its picturesque and strategic location at the junction where the Y-shaped lake splits into three branches, makes it one of the most sought-after destinations of Lake Como.
+I’ve been to Bellagio a few times and every time, this lovely town leaves me wanting to go back for more.

-This is just a short guide featuring the best things you can do in and near Bellagio.
-I hope it will give you some ideas of what to expect when visiting this charming little town in Italy’s Lombardy region.
+Based on our several trips (both – in high and low season) we have now updated this guide featuring all the best things you can do in and near Bellagio.
+I hope that it will give you some ideas of what to expect when visiting this charming little town in Italy’s Lombardy region.

-Please note that as charming as Bellagio is, it’s quite a small town that doesn’t require more than a few hours to visit.
-At the same time, its location is perfect for visiting many other interesting places nearby.
+Please note that as lovely as Bellagio is, it’s quite a small town that doesn’t require more than a few hours to visit.
+In fact, many people come here as a day trip from Milan, often with this popular tour that visits a few of the nicest places along Lake Como in a day.
+At the same time, the location of Bellagio is perfect for visiting the best towns on Lake Como and many other interesting places nearby.
 So you can easily spend a few days in this area and never get bored.

-In this article I share best things to do in Bellagio, some of the stunning places to see nearby, as well Bellagio hotel recommendations and practical tips for your visit.
+In this article, you can find inspiration and tips for the best things to do in Bellagio, some of the stunning places to see nearby, as well as Bellagio hotel recommendations and practical tips for your visit.
 Find out!

-The best way to discover Bellagio is without a doubt by taking a walk through its picturesque old town centre.
-The town is situated on two levels: the lower part by the lake, and the higher part that requires some up-hill walking on cobbled streets and staircases.
+The best way to discover Bellagio is without a doubt by taking a walk through its picturesque old town center.
+The town is situated on two levels: the lower part by the lake, and the higher part that requires some uphill walking on cobbled streets and staircases.
 You may want to trade your high-heeled sandals for something more comfortable when visiting Bellagio.

-Don’t miss Chiesa San Giacomo.
-This lovely little church was built between the 11th and 12th centuries and has a quite unique interior with a 6th century altar and some 10th century mosaics.
-Entrance is free of charge.
+Also, don’t miss Chiesa San Giacomo.
+This lovely little church was built between the 11th and 12th centuries and has a quite unique interior with a 6th-century altar and some 10th-century mosaics.
+The entrance is free of charge.